IDOP echo Logo

 28 Fairlawn Avenue, Toronto

-Fairlawn Avenue United Church is allying with International Day of Pink for the third consecutive year to bring the Day of Pink 2025 to Fairlawn on Saturday, April 5 at 2:00pm.
+Fairlawn Avenue United Church is proud to host the only public GTA event celebrating International Day of Pink for the fourth year on Saturday, April 11 at 2:00pm.

 International Day of Pink